peiyaoli2/Lyrics/README.md

 This is the repository for CS410 course project - peiyaol2, pj2, xinyigu2

-Our main goal is to do topic modeling on the lyrics database given some specific parameters.
+Our main goal is to do topic modeling on the lyrics database given some specific query input.

 ## Getting started
 Important: please log onto google drive with your illinois account and download our database from